The 17 Best Chicken Wings in NYC, Hands Down, No Contest

-Dan and John’s is nothing fancy, but it’s a reliable and consistent option for excellent, classic buffalo wings.
+Dan and John’s is nothing fancy, but it’s a reliable and consistent option for excellent, classic Buffalo wings.
 With two locations in Manhattan—one in the East Village and one in Murray Hill—this place will satisfy your craving for wings whenever it hits.
 Boneless wings are also available, and in addition to the list of regularly available sauces like sweet BBQ and garlic Parmesan, you’ll want to keep an eye out for the special sauce of the month.
 And while you’re at it, grab an order of tater tots.
 They’re worth it.
 Dan and John’s is also offering 50-piece Super Bowl wing kits for pick-up on game day.
-Currently available for take-out or delivery.
+Currently available for dining in, take-out, and delivery.

 Two locations in Manhattan; danandjohnswings.com

 Ask a Park Slope native where to find the best wings in the neighborhood and they’ll point you toward Bonnie’s.
 The menu here is loaded with all your favorite pub foods from ribs and onion rings to burgers and chili, but the wings are the highlight.
 You won’t find any eclectic dipping sauces here: just plain old Buffalo or BBQ chicken wings cooked to perfection and served with celery, carrots and blue cheese dressing.
 Open for dining-in, take-out, and delivery.

 278 5th Ave., Brooklyn; bonniesgrillparkslope.com